kaist-cp/hp-plus/README.md

 ## Introduction

-**HP++ is a backward-compatible extension for HP**, which improve applicability by enabling optimistic traversal.
+**HP++ is a backward-compatible extension for hazard pointers (HP)**, which improve applicability by enabling optimistic traversal.
 The key idea is *under-approximating* the unreachability in validation to allow *optimistic traversal* by letting the deleter mark the node *after* detaching, and *patching up* the potentially unsafe accesses arising from false-negatives by letting the deleter protect such pointers.
 Thanks to optimistic traversal, data structures with HP++ outperform the same-purpose data structures with HP under contention while consuming a similar amount of memory.

 ## API Design